*After Salesforce Summer 21 upgrade DotLoop will need to be updated*

 When installing be sure to select the option to give everyone access

 This page will provide a general overview and configuration requirements for the Propertybase dotloop integration.
-A complete list of dotloop fields and corresponding Propertybase fields can be found at the bottom of this page.

 The following requirements must be met before configuring the dotloop integration.

 - The dotloop integration package must be installed in your Propertybase account.
 Contact Propertybase Support for more information.

 Once dotloop has been installed in your account, follow the steps below to activate this integration.